Sight Advice FAQs

 Will I have any symptoms?

-You can’t “feel” primary open angle glaucoma; it doesn’t cause any symptoms and the eye pressure doesn’t cause any pain.
-You may not notice any difference in your vision because glaucoma affects your peripheral vision (also known as your side vision) first.
-As your peripheral vision is not as sensitive as your central vision, it’s difficult to notice any early changes to your vision – but your sight is being damaged.
+You can’t ‘feel’ primary open angle glaucoma; it doesn’t cause any symptoms and the eye pressure doesn’t cause any pain.
+You may not notice any difference in your vision because glaucoma affects your peripheral vision (side vision) first.
+As your peripheral vision is not as sensitive as your central vision, it’s difficult to notice any early changes to your vision, even though your sight is being damaged.

-Because you may not notice a problem until your glaucoma is more advanced, it’s important to have regular eye tests as this is the only way to know if you have it.
-The earlier your glaucoma is picked up and treated, the more of your sight can be protected.
+Because you may not notice a problem until your glaucoma is more advanced, it’s important to have regular eye examinations as this is the only way to know if you have it.
+The earlier your glaucoma is picked up and treated, the more your sight can be protected.

 How can primary open angle glaucoma affect my sight?

 If there is damage to your optic nerve, blind spots can begin to form in the outer edges of your vision.
-You may miss things in your peripheral vision.
+You may miss things in your peripheral vision, but often you will have no symptoms until the condition is advanced.

-Without treatment, sight loss can slowly progress so that your field of vision becomes very narrow and it can appear as if you’re looking through a tunnel.
+Without treatment, sight loss can slowly progress so that your field of vision becomes very narrow, your night vision becomes poor and it can appear as if you’re looking through a tunnel.
 Finally, if left untreated, your central vision may be affected too, causing blind spots to appear when you look straight ahead.

 Primary open angle glaucoma usually affects both eyes, but one eye may be affected more than the other.